Dill Pickle Canning Recipe (How to Make Cucumber Pickle)

 A jar of pickles that has been packed and is ready for the brine to be poured over.

-FAQ about making pickles
+FAQ about Making Pickles

 Do dill pickles need to be refrigerated after opening?